sadayuki-matsuno/git-credential-substitute/README.md

 # git-helper-substitute

-git credential helper, switching between multiple organizations.
+git credential helper, switching git credentials between multiple organizations

 If you are using multiple github accounts, it uses the information of the organization to determine the authentication information.